Recent diary entries

 Commonly used communication channel might get a "fork" just because several people (or even a single person) want to take over it or just because they have different habits.
 That's exactly what happened in Russian-speaking community starting a Telegram messenger channel.
 Those who don't want to use Telegram or who prefer non-real-time communication (forum or mailing list) over a real-time chat technology, become deprived of a significant part of a communication process.

 Moreover, "forks" like that might be used to make certain decisions look more legitimate.
 For example, a certain tagging practice or a change of a Wiki page might be discussed in a limited circle of people using a new communication channel.
 Others, who use a different channel, stay unaware of that.
-While someone who participated in that discussion from could later use an argument that something has been discussed and there was no objection, so let it be this way.
+While someone who participated in that discussion could later use an argument that something has been discussed and there was no objection, so let it be this way.
 This is a practical example of using an existing selection bias to justify something because it is easier to pick a channel of communication where a certain opinion prevails and to get an approval of any idea that correlates with that opinion (also, look up "Gerrymandering" in Wikipedia).

 I am perfectly aware of the fact that there is no real approval procedure for any kind of decisions forming a structure of the OSM project.
 But it doesn't mean that using technicalities like that for "political" matters is something totally acceptable.
 I hope that someone will, at least, think about it for a minute.